 Do not pollute or bathe in rivers.
 Often those streams will be someone’s drinking water source further down river.

-Never leave rubbish.
-Take out what you bring in.
-Always try to leave a campsite in as good or better state than you found it.
+Never leave rubbish, pack out what you bring in, leave no trace, and even better leave a campsite in as good or better state than you found it.

 Can’t find what you’re